pieterjanvc/HOLLOW-TREE/docs/ITadmin.md

 ### 4. Setup the necessary remote environment variables

-NOTE: On Posit Connect you can add environment variables _after_ the apps are deployed in the online app's settings page.
-This means that the first deployment of the apps will fail as the environment variables are not set yet.

 The following environment variables need to be accessible by _both_ apps on the server:

 - POSTGRES_PASS_SCUIRREL : The password for the scuirrel user